byteball/aa-channels-lib/doc/reference.md

 	"base" : {
-		max_unconfirmed_by_asset : 1e6, // won't allow payment if current total unconfirmed over this amount max_unconfirmed_by_channel : 1e6, // won't allow payment if total unconfirmed for a channel  is over this amount minimum_time_in_second : 5 // won't allow payment if at least this time didn't elapse since peer's deposit },
+		max_unconfirmed_by_asset : 1e6, // won't allow payment if current total unconfirmed over this amount max_unconfirmed_by_channel : 1e6, // won't allow payment if total unconfirmed for a channel  is over this amount minimum_time_in_seconds : 5 // won't allow payment if at least this time didn't elapse since peer's deposit },
 	"VVjz0rDamfpjpwlRUWoffMxu5gkl/3mGerXNHsNuV7Q=" : {
 		max_unconfirmed_by_asset : 10000,
 		max_unconfirmed_by_channel : 5000,
-		minimum_time_in_second : 2
+		minimum_time_in_seconds : 2
 	}
 }